AHRQ's Healthcare-Associated Infections Program

 - AHRQ Safety Program for Ambulatory Surgery Centers

-- AHRQ Safety Program for Long-Term Care: Preventing CAUTI and Other HAIs
+- AHRQ Safety Program for Antibiotic Stewardship

 This checklist provides sequential critical steps that have shown to reduce central line-associated infections.

-One hundred neonatal intensive care units used CUSP to reduce CLABSIs by 58 percent.
+Find out how one hundred neonatal intensive care units used CUSP to reduce CLABSIs by 58 percent.